Aceik/ImageCompression/README.md

 ## What does this resolve in regard to Page Speed ?

 This module addresses the image optimisation component of page speed.
 The aim is to optimise your images to sizes that google will appreciate.
-Googlie also now recommends using a next-gen image format such as webp, this module also allows you to convert your existing images to that format and to meet the Google Page Speed recommendation.
+Google also now recommends using a next-gen image format such as webp, this module also allows you to convert your existing images to that format and to meet the Google Page Speed recommendation.

 ## Is it easy to use ?